Australia bushfires destroy homes, kill cattle

 Firefighters were hopeful they could contain three remaining blazes in the region as the weather became milder, Andrews added.
 Cooler conditions and rain were also forecast for Tathra, Fitzsimmons said.

+The extreme weather ignited political debate about whether they had been fuelled by climate change.

+Greens party leader Richard Di Natale told the upper house Senate that "we are seeing climate change in our everyday lives have an impact on the risk of bushfires to our communities".

-"This event shows destructive fires can occur 'outside' the summer bushfire season," said David Bowman, an expert in environmental change biology at the University of Tasmania.
+David Bowman, an expert in environmental change biology at the University of Tasmania added that "this (Tathra) event shows destructive fires can occur 'outside' the summer bushfire season".

 "Fire seasons are lengthening globally in response to climate change, similar seasonally 'anomalous' destructive fires are being reported elsewhere in the world, such as California."